KooperL/marketo-developer.en/help/rest-api/program-members.md

 To query a program whose membership count is exceeds the limit, use the [Bulk Program Member Extract API](bulk-program-member-extract.md) instead.

-`filterValues` is used to specify which values to search for, and accepts up to 300 values in comma-separated format.
+`filterValues` is used to specify which values to search for, and accepts up to 300 values in a comma-separated format.
 The call searches for records where the program member's field matches one of the included filterValues.

 Alternatively, you can filter by date range by specifying `updatedAt` as filterType with `startAt` and `endAt` datetime parameters.
 The range must be seven days or fewer.
 Datetimes should be in an ISO-8601 format, without milliseconds.